michaelcukier/Poker-Hand-Tracker/readme.md

 This is a poker hand tracker for tournaments and SnGs.

-This program processes the hand histories .txt files to extract some relevant data, such as hole cards, position, etc (see [What is extracted from hand histories / tournaments summaries text files](#data_extracted)).
+This program processes the hand histories .txt files to extract some relevant data, such as hole cards, position, etc (see [List of extracted fields](#data_extracted)).

 A CLI has been created for convenience, to update the database with new hand histories, create plots, create PrettyPrintable tables, etc (see [Examples](#examples)).